Review: Longueville House Restaurant

 Longueville House Restaurant review - the Valentine's Night cocktails

-The dining area is elegant but relaxed and the staff are wonderfully attentive and professional but without being stuffy.
+The dining area is elegant but relaxed, and the staff are wonderfully attentive and professional without being stuffy.
 They made us feel right at home.

 Longueville House Restaurant review - this is the elegant Library Restaurant

-Our menu tonight was an extensive seven-course Valentine’s Night feast featuring fresh produce from the garden, farm and river.
-The Chef is owner William O’Callaghan who trained under Master Chef Raymond Blanc at Le Manoir aux Quat’ Saisons in Oxford in England.
+Our menu tonight was an extensive seven-course Valentine’s Night feast featuring fresh garden, farm and river produce.
+The Chef is owner William O’Callaghan who trained under Master Chef Raymond Blanc at Le Manoir aux Quat’ Saisons in Oxford, England.

 Longueville House Restaurant review – the vegetarian options

-If you have read my blog about the state of vegetarian food in Ireland you’ll know that I don’t really expect much when it comes to vegetarian options.
+If you have read my blog about the state of vegetarian food in Ireland, you’ll know that I don’t really expect much regarding vegetarian options.
 I know now not to get my hopes up.
 But I have to say, William wowed me with his thoughtful vegetarian menu.
-I hadn’t informed anyone beforehand that I was vegetarian and yet the kitchen was prepared and I was presented with some of the best vegetarian food I have eaten in a long time.
+I hadn’t informed anyone beforehand that I was vegetarian, and yet the kitchen was prepared, and I was presented with some of the best vegetarian food I have eaten in a long time.
 In fact, my veggie options would tempt even the most carnivorous dining guest.

 Longueville House Restaurant review – the main menu